python-summit/python-summit.github.io/content/pages/index.rst

 Want to attend the Swiss Python Summit 2017? `Click here to register <./pages/registration.html>`__.

-*After the 1st of February the ticket price increases and must be paid at the conference registration desk.*
+*Conference registration closes the 12th of February.*

 Register a Poster
 =================